aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 17. On the Container Registry page click the item ending in “/main”

-     > You should see a version tag, a git short sha tag and a latest tag that all have the same value for “Digest”
+     > You should see a version tag, a git short sha tag and a latest-prod tag that all have the same value for “Digest”

 18. On the left navigation bar, *Click* **CI/CD => Pipelines**